sonm-io/presale-token/docs/admins-guide.md

 ![Buy tokens](buy_tokens.png)

-Other actions like pause / resume / withdraw can be eecuted in the same way.
+Other actions like pause / resume / withdraw can be executed in the same way.